lakal3/dllcall/why.md

  *There is no pure Go dlopen/dlsym implementation that I am aware of.
 See issue golang/go#18296 for more discussion about this.*

- In addition, if we invoke loaded APIs through CGO, it will detect that we have pointers to Go heap and will panic. **You can and must disable this check by setting environment variable GODEBUG=cgocheck=0**

- Generally it is advisable not to send a pointer to Go-heap into C/C++ libraries as they are not aware of Go's garbage collector.
- In this case the interface code is aware of calling the environment so passing Go slices and strings should be ok.

  Even when CGO is used to load libraries we can keep certain benefits such as:
  - Ability to choose compiler (Clang) for shared library compilation